Donaim/miseq-workflow-pres/slides.md

 ## From FASTQ to consensus

-Now we have FASTQ files full of millions of short reads.
+Now we have FASTQ files full of thousands of short reads.
 Next job: turn those into consensus sequences.

 **MiCall handles this automatically:**
 - File transport and discovery